INDOOR AIR QUALITY TESTING: WHAT ARE YOU BREATHING?

 Various sources of air pollutants can be found inside your home.
-You can bring in pollen and pesticides from outdoors; dampness can cause growth of bacteria and mold; mites and dust collect on furniture and rugs and paints and household cleaning products release fumes in the air.
-Odor from tobacco and smoke from something burning outdoors cling to clothing.
-New furnishings, carpets and building materials release fumes, as well.
+You can bring in pollen and pesticides from outdoors; dampness can cause the growth of bacteria and mold; mites and dust collect on furniture and rugs and paints and household cleaning products release fumes in the air.
+The odor from tobacco and smoke from something burning outdoors cling to clothing.
+New furnishings, carpets, and building materials release fumes, as well.
 Faulty household systems can cause gas and carbon monoxide leaks.

 The Environmental Protection Agency describes six types of air pollutants that are potentially dangerous to humans.

 Carbon monoxide – it’s colorless and odorless and produced by combustion.
-About 62 percent of carbon monoxide primarily come from vehicle emissions, but they can also come from burning of industrial waste, from your lawn equipment and from forest fires.
-Even small concentrations of carbon monoxide can prevent delivery of oxygen to the major organs of your body.
+About 62 percent of carbon monoxide primarily comes from vehicle emissions, but they can also come from the burning of industrial waste, from your lawn equipment, and from forest fires.
+Even small concentrations of carbon monoxide can prevent the delivery of oxygen to the major organs of your body.
 It can cause death when the carbon monoxide levels are high.

 Sulfur dioxide – is another very reactive and colorless gas.
 Industrial power plants produce about 70 percent of sulfur dioxide emissions from combustion.
 Coal-powered plants are major culprits in the production of sulfur dioxide.
 The sulfur content of coal reacts with the oxygen in the atmosphere to form compound sulfur dioxide and once in the air, further reactions have the potential to produce sulfur acid.
 This is the matter that becomes acid rain.
 Respiratory illness can develop when you inhale sulfur dioxide.

 Nitrogen oxides – are types of reactive gases that you can smell and see.
-Nitrogen dioxide and nitric oxide belong to this family of gases, and they are major contributors to the smog that are seen over big and congested cities.
-This type of gases come from industrial combustion and vehicle emissions.
+Nitrogen dioxide and nitric oxide belong to this family of gases, and they are major contributors to the smog that is seen over big and congested cities.
+These types of gases come from industrial combustion and vehicle emissions.
 Like sulfur dioxide, respiratory diseases can be induced by nitrogen oxides.